Be Fertility Aware

 Sperm is not kryptonite.
 Unlike the flu virus, it can't stay alive on your hands.
 It can't crawl through your underwear and swim up your vagina.
 If some gets on a hand and that hand goes near a vagina it is very unlikely, not impossible but VERY unlikely that the woman will get pregnant.

-4. Withdrawal isn’t brilliant but it is way, way better than nothing.
+6. Pulling out isn’t brilliant but it is way, way better than nothing.

 As Professor Guillebaud[iii] (contraception guru) says “It is unfortunate that many unplanned pregnancies among young people having intercourse unexpectedly are probably caused by the conventional teaching of doctors and nurses.
 Withdrawal is not even attempted…because the message that it is “ineffective” has been so well conveyed.”

-5. Aim to complete your family by the time you’re 40
+7. Aim to complete your family by the time you’re 40

 There might also be a place in sex education for discussing what age to have babies.
 The ideal might be to have children before the age of 35, but people’s lives don’t always work that way and the decline in fertility after the age of 35 may have been overstated if the abortion rates for those aged 35 and over are anything to go by[ii].
 A more realistic and helpful message might be to encourage women to aim to complete their families by the age of 40[iv].

-6. Different contraception suits different people at different stages in their life.
+8. Different contraception suits different people at different stages in their life.

 I’ve met plenty of women who are very happy with the pill or their Mirena or IUD and that’s brilliant.
-It’s also no surprise that many women want the “contraceptive equivalent of Trident[v]” after an abortion, but not everyone wants – or gets on with - the standard options.
+It’s also no surprise that some women want the “contraceptive equivalent of Trident[v]” after an abortion, but not everyone wants – or gets on with - the standard options.

 Different contraceptive methods suit different people at different times in their life.
 Choice isn't just about getting people to use the methods that we find acceptable.

 We need to give women more options and respect their bodily autonomy.
-A recent study of young women in London who had stopped using the contraceptive implant found that some of them had to return to their healthcare professional up to three times in order to get it removed.
+A study of young women in London who had stopped using the contraceptive implant found that some of them had to return to their healthcare professional up to three times in order to get it removed.
 Trying to persuade young women to persevere with a method that isn’t working for them can lead to a breakdown in trust and make them less likely to use other methods of contraception[vi].

 Too Much Information?